riddhesh-jangid/Goansible/README.md

 # Goansible :scroll:

-**Goansible compiles python programs into ansible commands and execute them**
+Goansible compiles :pencil: python programs into ansible commands and execute them

 #### Install Httpd on all server